 Early History of the Harcombe family

-Another 241 words (17 lines of text) covering the year 1301 is included under the topic Early Harcombe History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Harcombe research.
+Another 79 words (6 lines of text) covering the years 1301, 1525, 1690, 1750, 1690, 1706, 1708, 1707 and 1750 are included under the topic Early Harcombe History in all our PDF Extended History products and printed products wherever possible.

 Harcombe Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Harcombe has been spelled many different ways, including Holcombe, Holcomb and others.

 Early Notables of the Harcombe family (pre 1700)

 Another 45 words (3 lines of text) are included under the topic Early Harcombe Notables in all our PDF Extended History products and printed products wherever possible.

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Harcombes to arrive in North America:

 Harcombe Settlers in United States in the 20th Century